BlackBears/HAB-GPS2-bridge/README.md

 ### gps.h/.c ###
-The gps file mainly takes care of parsing the NMEA strings from the GPS.
+The gps file mainly takes care of parsing the Garmin text strings from the GPS.
 Currently, it provides a limited amount of data.

 To access coordinates components (lat/long) use the `gps_data` structure like:

-    gps_data.latitude.degrees

-or

-    gps_data.latitude.minutes
+    gps_data.coordinate.latitude.degrees

 ### TWI_slave.h/.c ###
 The interface to the TWI/I2C bus.
 This code is provided by Atmel.